Affane Djambae

-Affane Saïd Djambae (born 22 September 2000) is a Comorian footballer who plays as a striker for AS Vita Club and the Comoros national team.
+Affane Saïd Djambae (born 22 September 2000) is a Comorian professional footballer who plays as a striker for the Comoros national team.

 Club career

 Djambae comes from the Hahaya neighborhood of Comoros's capital Moroni.
 He joined the academy of local club Hahaya FC in 2014.
 He worked his way through the youth sides to the senior team by 2018.
 He was the top scorer of the third division three times with Hahaya.
 In 2019, he joined OPM of Mbachilé-Napabo where he remained until 2020.
 During his time with the club, Djambae was the top scorer in the Second Division both seasons.
 The following year he joined Ngaya Club de Mdé in the Comoros Premier League.
 Over his first thirteen matches of the 2020–21 season, he registered four assists and seven goals to top the scoring charts at that point.

 Djambae moved to fellow Premier League club Djabal Club d'Iconi the next year and was the top scorer with fifteen goals during the 2022–23 season.
 That season, Djabal won both the league and Comoros Cup for the double with Djambae as a key contributor.

 In July 2023, following his impressive performances with the national team at the 2023 COSAFA Cup, Djambae was invited to stay in South Africa to trial with Cape Town Spurs of the country's Premier Division.
 During his trial with the club, he came on in the 80th minute against UWC FC.
 Two minutes later, he scored from an overlapping run.
 The player considered the trial a success, but had to return home to negotiate a potential deal at a later point because club officials were on vacation.
 Following his time with Cape Town Spurs, Djambae joined Mauritanian champions FC Nouadhibou for a two-week trial in Morocco.

 Following his standout performance at the 2023 COSAFA Cup, Djambae went on trial with Cape Town Spurs of the South African Premiership.
 However, a deal did not come to fruition.
 On 19 August 2023, he participated in the 2023–24 CAF Champions League with Djabal for the club's First Round match against South Africa's Orlando Pirates.

 In July 2024, Djambae signed a three-year contract with AS Vita Club in the Democratic Republic of the Congo's Linafoot.
 He was offered the deal after another impressive display at the 2024 COSAFA Cup and three consecutive seasons as the Comoros Premier League's top scorer.

+In 8 September 2025, Djambae signed with Masfout in the UAE First Division League.